Five big questions that the midterm results will answer

 If that happens, the recriminations will begin within hours.

-There have already been some signs of in-fighting, with California Gov. Gavin Newsom and Faiz Shakir, the former campaign manager for Sen. Bernie Sanders’s (I-Vt.)
+There have already been some signs of infighting, with California Gov. Gavin Newsom (D) and Faiz Shakir, the former campaign manager for Sen. Bernie Sanders’s (I-Vt.)
 2020 presidential bid, complaining about their party’s messaging.

 How do the MAGA candidates do?

+Rep. Matt Gaetz (R-Fla.) speaks before former President Donald Trump at a campaign rally in support of the campaign of Sen. Marco Rubio (R-Fla.) at the Miami-Dade County Fair and Exposition in Miami.

-Former President Donald Trump looks to be on the cusp of declaring his 2024 candidacy.
+Former President Trump looks to be on the cusp of declaring his 2024 candidacy.

-It’s even possible that he could announce as soon as Monday evening, where he is scheduled to address a rally in Ohio.
+It’s even possible that he could announce as soon as Monday evening, when he is scheduled to address a rally in Ohio.

 One of Trump’s most fervent backers in Congress, Rep. Matt Gaetz (R-Fla.), offered a rationale for doing just that on Twitter.